kcddhaka/kcd2024-workshop-cloud-native-essentials/installation/docker-desktop/install-docker-desktop.md

 ## Docker Desktop for Windows

 Kind can run using Windows Subsystem for Linux 2 (WSL2) on Windows 10 onwards.
 [Details procedure can be found here](https://kind.sigs.k8s.io/docs/user/using-wsl2/).
+However, docker desktop installer will install WSL2 as part of following procedure.

 Follow below steps to complete the docker desktop installation: